Special Olympics Ireland

 · What they work on and whereHow it stacks up against peers

-· vs. 8 similar health in IrelandRed flags
+· vs. 8 similar education in IrelandConcerns

-· Auto-generated from filings + methodologySpecial Olympics Ireland is a registered health nonprofit based in Special Olympics Ireland, The National Sport Campus, Snugbourogh Road, Blanchardstown, Dublin, Republic of Ireland, Ireland.
+· Auto-generated from filings + methodologySpecial Olympics Ireland is a registered education nonprofit based in Special Olympics Ireland, The National Sport Campus, Snugbourogh Road, Blanchardstown, Dublin, Republic of Ireland, Ireland.
 It is registered with the Charities Regulator of Ireland.
 It was founded in 1978 and has been operating for 48 years.
 Its registration number is 20016883.
-It has a GiveRadar Integrity Assessment of 48/100 (Partial transparency), indicating some public data is available but key signals are missing.
-This is above the average of 42/100 for health charities in Ireland.
+GiveRadar's Integrity Assessment for the organization is 64/100, which reflects how much public information is available, not whether the charity is legitimate.
+The organization reports €7M in annual revenue.
+No red flags have been detected.

 Special Olympics Ireland is located in Special Olympics Ireland, The National Sport Campus, Snugbourogh Road, Blanchardstown, Dublin, Republic of Ireland, Ireland.
 The organization was established in 1978 and has been active for 48 years.
 Its registered address is Special Olympics Ireland, Sport Ireland Campus.

-Special Olympics Ireland is classified as a Health organization, registered in Ireland.
+Special Olympics Ireland is classified as an Education organization, registered in Ireland.
+It operates as a Charitable Company.
+It has €7M in annual revenue.

-Among health charities registered in Ireland: Special Olympics Ireland's GiveRadar Integrity Assessment of 48/100 is above the peer average of 42/100.
+Among education charities registered in Ireland: Its annual revenue of €7M is comparable to the peer average of €6M.

 Special Olympics Ireland is a registered charity in Ireland.
 Under the Charitable Donation Scheme, if you donate 250 euros or more in a year to an eligible charity, the charity can claim a tax refund from Revenue of approximately 45% of your donation at no extra cost to you.